AnxietyAnxiety therapyBlood pressure

 How does anxiety affect blood pressure in the body?

 Anxiety affects blood pressure by activating the nervous system’s stress response.
-This makes blood vessels narrow and the heart pump faster.
-This raises blood pressure until the body relaxes again.
+This causes blood vessels to tighten and the heart to pump faster.
+These responses are discussed in more detail in Anxiety Therapy, which explains how the stress response affects the body.

 What is the best natural anxiety relief for supporting blood pressure?